How to plan a Masai Mara Safari Holiday with a toddler

 In the national park, we saw three endangered black rhino, a male lion, numerous giraffe, zebra, buffalo and antelope.
 Not bad for less than 24 hours, and all within a twenty minute drive from the city!

-Few luxury safari camps have the history and quality of Cottar’s 1920s Camp, so we were very excited to spend our first two nights in the Masai Mara at this iconic camp.
+Few luxury safari camps have the history and quality of Cottar’s 1920s Camp, so we were very excited to spend the first two nights of our Masai Mara safari holiday at this iconic camp.
 Tess last visited as a child, and it was a first for Elsa and me.

 We had high expectations, but they were met, and then some.

 The team at Cottar’s are amongst the very best we have come across anywhere in Africa, if not the world.
 We were made to feel incredibly welcome from the moment we arrived and nothing was too much trouble.
 It was such a pleasure to see Elsa feel immediately at home and welcomed as one of the family.
 If you’re planning a Masai Mara safari holiday with a toddler, Cottar’s is a must.